3kh0/bing-rewards/README.md

 Here's an example of running non-default arguments `python BingRewards.py -w -nhl -e my_email@gmail.com -p`, i.e run web searches in non-headless mode with specified email, the password will be prompted for separately.

-## Container Installation
+## Docker Container Set-up (Optional)

+Docker makes it easy for you to run any program, including this one, regardless of your environment.
+You just need to [install docker](https://docs.docker.com/get-docker/) on your machine.

+Please note that not all features are supported using Docker, i.e Telegram.

+Once docker is installed, follow these instructions to set-up the BingRewards container:

 1. In terminal, run `docker pull killerherts/bing-rewards:latest`
 2. Set-up the config with either option 1 or 2
- 1. Option 1, run setup.py again: `docker run -t -d --name bing-rewards killerherts/bing-rewards:latest python setup.py -e <your_email> -p <password>`  You must include your password as there will be no user prompt with -t -d
+	 1. Option 1, run setup.py within the container: `docker run -t -d --name bing-rewards killerherts/bing-rewards:latest python setup.py -e <your_email> -p <password>`  You must include your password as there will be no user prompt with -t -d flags.
- 2. Option 2: Pass your config directly into the container: `docker run -t -d -v <absolute-path-to-config-directory>:/bing-rewards/BingRewards/config --name bing-rewards killerherts/bing-rewards:latest`
+	 2. Option 2: Pass your config directly into the container: `docker run -t -d -v <absolute-path-to-config-directory>:/bing-rewards/BingRewards/config --name bing-rewards killerherts/bing-rewards:latest`.
+Note, this option assumes you have a set-up a local copy of this project on your machine.
+3. To run BingRewards, you have a variety of options:
+	1. Wait for the scheduled cron job to run (every 8 hours)
+	2. Execute the python script manually: `docker exec bing-rewards python BingRewards.py -nsb`
-4. To enter the container for maintenance `docker exec -it bing-rewards /bin/bash`
+3. If for any reason you want to enter the container then run: `docker exec -it bing-rewards /bin/bash`

 #### Container Notes:
+1. You may override default environment variables, by adding the following flags in the `docker run` command:
 	1. Set a preferred bot run schedule with
 	`-e SCH=<cronexpression>` Default : `0 */8 * * *`
 	2. Set a preferred timezone with
 	`-e TZ=<timezone>` Default: `America/New_York`
 	3. Set a preferred update schedule with
 	`-e UPDATE=<cronexpression>` Default : `0 0 /1 * *`
 4. Logs can be mounted to host file system by using the following with docker run `-v <absolute-path-to-logs-directory>:/bing-rewards/BingRewards/logs`
 5. Images will be rebuilt daily at 12:26 PM UTC this will update chromium and other image dependencies.
-If your having issues with the container update it with the following [instructions](https://stackoverflow.com/questions/26734402/how-to-upgrade-docker-container-after-its-image-changed)
+If your having issues with the container update it with the following [instructions](https://stackoverflow.com/a/26833005)
-6. If you would like to use docker compose a sample configuration can be found here https://github.com/jjjchens235/bing-rewards/blob/master/compose.yaml
+6. If you would like to use docker compose a sample configuration can be found [here](https://github.com/jjjchens235/bing-rewards/blob/master/compose.yaml)

 ## Scheduling (Optional)
 You may want to use your operating system's scheduler to run this program automatically.
 The script will run completely in the background and should NOT interfere with your daily routine.